LukeAnglin/WebApp/categories/Data-Science/Choosing-Models.md

 I group gradient boosts with Random Forest because gradient boost tends to be an ensemble of random forests and, maybe, some other ML algorithms.
 To date, gradient boosts provide **the best** algorithm for classifications.

-What makes these really special is the <span class="keyword1">iterative tweaking</span> that they perform.
+What makes these really special is the <span class="red">iterative tweaking</span> that they perform.
 Imagine your random forest is on a domain of [0, 1], and it performs great everywhere except in the (0.4, 0.6) range.

 Gradient boost says:  "Hey, let's train a *new* algorithm in that range.
 Then, we're good everywhere"